 - A signed letter of recommendation from the UNH faculty advisor who will be mentoring the student's research.
-The advisor should include any special research circumstances during the current campus shutdown situation, including any enhanced financial need for student support, and is encouraged to include any additional relevant information about the student, such as outreach efforts, proposals, publications, mentoring, and related experience.
-Because of the current limited campus access, the advisor must indicate that remote mentoring of the student will be available if warranted by circumstances.
+The advisor should include any special research circumstances during the current campus shutdown situation, including any enhanced financial need for student support, and should include any additional relevant information about the student, such as outreach efforts, proposals, publications, mentoring, and other extracurricular and/or related experience.
+Because of current limited campus access, the advisor must indicate that remote mentoring of the student will be available if warranted by circumstances.
 Advisor letter should include graduate student stipend level (1, 2, or 3).

 Submittal of all application materials is the responsibility of the student.

 Selection is partially based on relevance of the applicant’s interests, background, and planned graduate program to NASA’s research and education priorities and strategic goals.
 Selection is also based on other factors, such as increasing diversity in STEM disciplines, and the distribution of fellowships across varied STEM disciplines, departments, advisors, and degree programs.
 Selection is contingent upon fulfillment of the admission requirements of the relevant academic degree program and agreement by the student to participate in a national database and NASA-required longitudinal tracking.